November 2018 - January 2019

 It’s another 360 miles (578 km) to reach the Leverett Glacier at the edge of the Ross Ice Shelf on the opposite edge of the continent.
-A coast to coast crossing that has never been completed before.
+A crossing that has never been completed before.

 UPDATE: Colin was dropped off at his starting point on November 3, 2018 around 3pm local Chilean time.

 British Captain Louis Rudd is also attempting to complete a solo, unsupported, unaided crossing of Antarctica.
 Originally planned for a different route - Hercules Inlet to Leverett Glacier via South Pole - Rudd elected to change his route to the Messner Start, and as such Colin and Rudd were dropped off just miles apart from one another to begin their individual crossings.
 Best of luck!

 In continuation of Colin’s mission to inspire kids and communities to dream big, set goals and live active, healthy lives - his non-profit, Beyond 7/2, has partnered with Dr. Drizzle to bring The Impossible First Jr. Challenge to life.

 Students from all across the world are invited to engage with Colin’s journey right from their classrooms.
 The IFJ Challenge will allow classrooms to track Colin’s daily progress, research the climate, landforms, vegetation, animals, and historical importance of Antarctica, and set fitness goals to complete during the 70 days that Colin will be crossing the continent.
 Students will also have the opportunity to send in questions for Colin to answer via a “Question of the Day” submission.

 Join Dr. Drizzle, Colin O’Brady, and students everywhere as we #followcolin in an effort to educate and inspire kids to #BePossible